 Click 'Create' behind the backup of which you want to create a snapshot (click 'Older backups' for a complete overview).

-Do you use an X1 (which comes without snapshots) or do you no longer have a snapshot available?
+Do you no longer have a snapshot available?
 You will then see the option to order a new snapshot.
+Alternatively, you can delete any existing snapshots to free up a snapshot slot.

 Step 4